Clicking links below will open a full window or an

 Watch your

 language.
-Using words like catastrophe,
+Using loaded words like catastrophe,

 Get clear on

-what you need, and guesstimate what the
+need, and guesstimate what the

 overwhelmed person needs e.g.